datasciencecampus/nature_engagement_phase2/point_estimate_model/README.md

 A csv of people count data taken from automated sensors.
 Each column in the data set represents an individual people counter and each row represents a daily date.
 The values are the people counts for each day.

 ## Strava Data
 Strava Metro data was access through the Strava Metro Dashboard.
 Applications to access Strava Metro can be completed [here](https://metro.strava.com).
+Strava Data is manually downloaded for the edge nearest to the location of each people counter.

 # Data Folder Structure
 The structure of the data folder is as follows.
 This folder structure is necessary to match the paths defined in modle_config.py.
 Any data sets required that do not have a specified folder should just be saved in the data folder